iam-Akshat/react-art-gallery/README.md

 - Run `npm start`

 ## Deployment
- This is uploaded on Netlify but here are instructions for heroku.
+ This is uploaded on Netlify.
+Check out Netlify for how to deploy your own version.
-- heroku create $APP_NAME --buildpack mars/create-react-app
-- git push heroku master
-- heroku open

 ## Testing
 Uses default create-react-app testing libraries
 - redux-mock-store for mocking store